tbep-tech/ccha-power-analysis/README.md

 # ccha-power-analysis

-Materials for CCHA power analysis to evaluate effects of down-sampling effort
+Materials for CCHA power analysis to evaluate effects of down-sampling effort.

+This repository is archived, see [ccha-sampling-effort](https://github.com/tbep-tech/ccha-sampling-effort) for current info.